sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 ## Xiong Li
 - Change the layout of the room created, resolve #43
 - Make room page's color appropriate, resolve #42
+## Weimin Yang
+- BetaTest improve: the 'ready?' button is available, there are must three users in the same room #147
+- BetaTesting Improvement: Adjusted UI font size and color to improve user experience #148